Felspar/test/README.md

 * Implement the spaceship operator.
 * Report a failure if a `check` isn't done (because `check(true);` does nothing).
 * Add `skip` and `fails` alongside the `test` registration function.
+* Be more flexible in APIs that take multiple tests and test names.